CalebM1987/flask-vue-test/README.md

 If you don't like the order of the cards coming back, you can hit the `Shuffle Deck` Button to shuffle the remaining cards in the deck (not in your hand)

+# Running From Flask
+To actually run this application from flask, you'll need to run the [`run.py`](./run.py) script to start flask and then go to `http://localhost:5005/` in your browser (unless you changed the default port the app is running on)

 ## Project setup